ibm-cloud-docs/vsrx/getting-started.md

 ## Choosing a vSRX license
 {: #choosing-license}

-There are two license types available for your {{site.data.keyword.vsrx_full}}:
+Two license types are available for your {{site.data.keyword.vsrx_full}}:

 * Standard
 * Content Security Bundle (CSB)

-The CSB license is not available on vSRX gateways running with Linux Bridge based network models.
+The CSB license is not available on vSRX gateways that are running with Linux Bridge based network models.
 The license is only available on SR-IOV enabled gateways.
 Details can be found [here](/docs/vsrx?topic=vsrx-unsupported-upgrade).
 {: note}

 Each license includes a different set of features and options, and the following table outlines the differences.